 Bolivia travel blog by Mark Berman -

-» View Photoset (82 Photos)
+» View Photoset (86 Photos)

-The Jesus Statue 2008
+The Jesus Statue

 The worlds tallest Jesus statue towers over the city, it's called Cristo de la Concordia (Statue Height - 34.2 metres,

 Pedestal Height - 6.24 meters).
 It is taller than the Christ the Redeemer statue in Rio, Brazil

 (Statue Height 30 meters, Pedestal Height - 9.5 meters).

 Views at the Top

-on the way up are really fantastic and better again once at the top and even better once you climb up the narrow staircase inside
+on the way up the mountain are fantastic and better again once at the top and even better once you climb up the narrow staircase inside

 In the Markets

 in Bolivia.
-Street vendors sell electronic goods and watches, woman with wheelbarrows full of mangos and bananas under sun-umbrellas,
+Street vendors sell electronic goods and watches, woman sit with wheelbarrows full of mangos and bananas under sun-umbrellas,

-The best time to be in Cochabamba is probably the month of August for The Fiesta de la Virgen de Urkupina when many pilgrims and people converge on the city.
-The hotels get booked up quickly and charge a lot more than usual though.
+The best time to be in Cochabamba is probably the month of August for the

+Fiesta de la Virgen de Urkupina when many pilgrims and people converge on the city.
+The hotels get booked up quickly and charge a lot more than usual, so book early.